 The Association for Project Management (APM) is a chartered membership organization representing project professionals worldwide.
 Through its annual Festival of Education & Research, it’s committed to recognizing excellence in project management academia, education and research.

-What To Expect: This education conference is focused on the academic, but is also suitable for students and those in the early stages of their career as project professionals.
+What To Expect: This education conference is focused on academics but is also suitable for students and those in the early stages of their careers as project professionals.
 There will be an award ceremony for the project management graduate of the year, project management postgraduate dissertation of the year, project management apprentice of the year, project management educator of the year and many more.
 Develop your skills, learn about new project management research and become more employable.